oracle-livelabs/apex/oci-rag-agent/5-create-app/5-create-app.md

 7. Right-click **Chat with OCI Generative AI Agent** region, select **Create Sub Region**.

+    >* This sub-region is being created to display a chat conversation between user and  AI agent, such as in a chatbot scenario.

 8. In the Property Editor, enter/select the following:

     - Under Identification: